adambens/Web_Scraping_Projects/README.md

 ### [New York Times Articles Wordcloud]()
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-New York Times Wordcloud: Matches articles based on a user entered query and constructs a wordcloud of the most popular words in all articles matching the query.
+New York Times Wordcloud: Matches articles based on a user entered query and constructs a wordcloud of the most popular words in the first 100 articles matching the query.